 Clarity of Purpose

-GDPR is very particular about the kind of consent the organisations want their employees, customers, and other partners to sign.
+GDPR is very particular about the kind of consent the organizations want their employees, customers, and other partners to sign.
 It demands that the consent forms be written in plain language that makes sense to the individuals signing it.
 The signatory should be clearly informed about the extent of the consent they are granting.
 There should be no ambiguity.
 The purpose of the data collection and processing should be specifically stated, and the consent should be freely given.

 Up until now, the silence of the individual was treated as consent.
 Not anymore.
 Under GDPR, already ticked boxes, inability to say no, or any inactivity does not qualify as consent.
-The data subject has to provide active consent to use the information provided by them for organisations to be able to use and process it.
+The data subject has to provide active consent to use the information provided by them for organizations to be able to use and process it.

 Also, children under the age of 13 years do not have the power to give their consent.
 Their consent is considered valid only if parental consent accompanies it.